pilleatus/orientdb-tutorial-distributed-database/gitbook/database_configuration.md

 And start building the image with:

-    docker build -t orientdb/customer_example:1.0 .
+    docker build -t nickname/customer_example:1.0 .

-With this command we defined a the name as `orientdb/costumer_example` and the version `1.0` the last argument defines where docker searches for a Dockerfile
+Docker starts now building a new image based on the Dockerfile commands.
+The name of the image is `nickname/costumer_example` and the version is `1.0`.
+The last argument defines where docker searches for a Dockerfile

 ###2.
 Create and start (run command) some servers
 With the next instruction we run a docker container with the name `usa` using our previously created image.
 When the server is started you have to choose password for the root user and enter the name for the server, for our first container `usa`.